A posteriori error bounds for fully-discrete hp-discontinuous Galerkin timestepping methods for parabolic problems: -type error estimates

-for any~$i=1,\ldots,N$. \end{Obs} \begin{Obs}[error estimates for the temporal derivative] We conclude this paper by briefly sketching an argument on how our techniques allow to derive $\sobh1(\cI;\dual\elldom)$-type \aposteriori error estimates.
-To this end, for any $\cI$-wise sufficiently smooth function~$w$, we define the broken (semi-) norm
+We conclude this work by briefly arguing on how our techniques allow to derive $\sobh1(\cI;\dual\elldom)$-type \aposteriori error estimates.
+To this end, for any $\cI$-piecewise sufficiently smooth function~$z$, we define the broken (semi-)norm